-As the voiceover industry continues to morph into a massive intersection of various genres and career-types, I think it’s important that we hear from successful talent who have built careers in the trenches, booking daily local and regional commercial work, imaging, affiliate work, and copious amounts of corporate narration and E-Learning.
+As the voiceover industry continues to morph into a massive intersection of various genres and career types, I think it’s important that we hear from successful talent who have built careers in the trenches, booking daily local and regional commercial work, imaging, affiliate work, and copious amounts of corporate narration and eLearning.
 We hear all the time from VO celebs.
-In this new article series, I’d like to introduce you to some Everyday VO Heroes who are hustling their way to income goals and lifestyles we usually associate with industry glitterati.
+In this new article series, I’d like to introduce you to some everyday VO heroes hustling their way to income goals and lifestyles we usually associate with industry glitterati.

 Today’s guest: Rick Regan

 RICK: Christmas cassette player…13 years old recording myself doing Cheech and Chong bits and fake commercials…Now, I began using my voice for money at 15, working at a local radio station in St. Petersburg, Florida.
 My time in radio taught me how to speak to people and not at them.
 Many radio people it seems either thrive or completely falter in voice-over and the success factor could be the difference between announcers and personalities.
 You must be able to do both things as a VO talent, announce and emote as this is voice acting and it’s real tough for the one-trick ponies.
 After a long local radio run, I was bumped from CC, and with my payout in hand, I started VO from home full-time.
 I had been doing radio commercials daily as “the announcer” for years and as a “personality” recorded product and service endorsements where you use emotion and feelings.
 The transition to voice work couldn’t have been easier for me.

 JMC: Those who know you know your career is thriving.
 In fact, I’d be willing to bet that your earnings meet or exceed a lot of talent with much higher business profiles.
 How did you get to where you are?